MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ### Approving an elevation authorization request
 When an approval request is raised, members of the relevant approver group can approve the request with the request ID.

-Run the command below in Exchange Online PowerShell to approve a request:
+Run the following command in Exchange Online PowerShell to approve a request:
 ```
 Approve-ElevatedAccessRequest
     -RequestId <request id>